 - foaming agents like Gaviscon (which reduces stomach acid by delivering an antacid with a foaming agent)

-- H2 blockers, such as Pepcid AC and Tagamet HB (which decrease acid production)
+- H2 blockers, such as Zantac and Tagamet HB (which decrease acid production)

 - prokinetics like Reglan (which helps the stomach empty more quickly but has frequent side effects, including anxiety, depression, and fatigue)

 Surgery can be an effective treatment for those who don’t respond well to either lifestyle changes or medications.

 Talk to your doctor about your risk for GERD if you or someone you know suffers from a persistent cough.
 If you’re diagnosed with GERD, be sure to follow your medication regime and keep your scheduled doctor’s appointments.